malekosh/FX-Grader/helper.md

 - please choose the rater ID assigned to you
 - make sure to set the dataset path correctly
 - follow the Rating Schema set below and in the Notebook
+- To load all the cases in a given directory, set the `load_all` variable to True
-- don't forget to press the save button below the rating windows and wait for confirmation that the case was successfuly saved
+- Don't forget to press the save button below the rating windows and wait for confirmation that the case was successfuly saved (will be displayed right below the the save button)
+- To access the database directly, open the csv file generated in the same directory named CTFU_Fx_{your-rater-ID}.csv

 ## RATING SCHEMA
-0 - normaler WK, keine Höhenminderung, keine Metastase 1 - Genant Grade 1 ohne Endplatten-Fx
+0 - normaler WK, keine Höhenminderung, keine Metastase

+1 - Genant Grade 1 ohne Endplatten-Fx

 2 - Genant Grade 1 mit Endplatten FX

 3 - Genant G2

 4 - Genant G3

 5 - maligne Fraktur

 6 - Fremdmaterial

 7 - nicht-osteoporotische, nicht maligne Deformität

 8 - maligne ohne Fraktur

 9 - Fraktur unklarer Dignität

 ## Heatmap interpretation